 The remaining 90 percent of the grant award will be spent on direct service provision.
-ADOH will contract with nonprofit organizations to administer the HOPWA program within the thirteen rural counties.
+ADOH will contract with nonprofit organizations to administer the HOPWA program within the thirteen non-entitlement counties.
 Contracts with nonprofits will be reviewed periodically, with additional proposals solicited as necessary.
 Project sponsors are selected by ADOH after extensive outreach efforts to local governmental entities, non-profits, and grassroots organizations.

-In 2010, ADOH will contract with Mohave County Community and Economic Development (MCCED) and Northland Cares to administer the HOPWA program within six of the thirteen rural counties.
+In 2011, ADOH will contract with Mohave County Community and Economic Development (MCCED) and Northland Cares to administer the HOPWA program within six of the thirteen non-entitlement counties.
 Mohave County Community and Economic Development (MCCED) serves Mohave County.
 Northland Cares, a non-profit organization serves Apache, Coconino, Gila, Navajo, and Yavapai counties.
+The possibility of adding a provider for the southern part of the state will be explored.